AleGiuseppi/AGiuseppi.github.io/IHC.markdown

 **IMPORTANT NEWS: WE ARE AWARE OF A PROBLEM REGARDING THE POSSIBILITY OF SELECTING THIS EXAM IN YOUR STUDY PROGRAMME**

-We are working on a fix, in the meantime you may contact me (giuseppi@diag.uniroma1.it) for any questions.
+We are working on a fix.
+In the meantime you may contact me (giuseppi@diag.uniroma1.it) for any questions.
-Any student that faced this issue will be able to change the study programme and select this exam.
+Any student that has faced this issue will be able to change the study programme and select this exam.

 **Schedule**: The course will be active starting from the second semester of the academic year 2022/2023.
 A more detailed scheduling is TBA.